Invariants and semi-invariants in the cohomology of the complement of a reflection arrangement: Introduction

 The rest of this paper is organized as follows.
-In the next section we establish some notation, describe the inductive, or recursive, technique used in the paper (Brieskorn's Lemma), and state \cref{thm:3}, which gives a fine decomposition of the space of invariants $H^*(M(\CA))^G$ for a ``reflection pair'' $(\CA,G)$ (cf.~\cref{ssec:rp}).
-Some general results used in the proof of \cref{thm:3} are given in \cref{sec:prep} and the proof of the theorem is completed in \cref{sec:prf}.
-In \cref{sec:basis} explicit bases of the invariants $H^*(M(\CA))^G$ are described for each reflection pair $(\CA,G)$.
+In the next section we recall the general results about hyperplane arrangements and reflection arrangements needed in this paper.
+In \cref{sec:red} we describe the reduction of the computation of $H^*(M(\SA))^G$, when $(\SA,G)$ is a reflection pair, to the case of irreducible reflection pairs.
+The classification of irreducible reflection pairs is given in \cref{sec:cla}. \cref{thm:3}, which gives a decomposition of the spaces of invariants $H^*(M(\SA))^G$ for irreducible reflection pairs with rank greater than two, is stated in \cref{sec:thm3} and proved in \cref{sec:prf}.
+In \cref{sec:basis} explicit bases of the invariants $H^*(M(\SA))^G$ are described for each irreducible reflection pair with rank greater than two.
 In \cref{sec:leh} we show how the bases constructed in \cref{sec:basis} lead to a refinement of a theorem proved by Lehrer \cite {lehrer:rationalpoints}.
-In \cref{sec:semi} we give a short alternative proof of another result of Lehrer \cite {lehrer:vanishing} that irreducible characters which do not vanish on subgroups generated by generating reflections of $G$ do not occur in $H^*(M(\CA))$ when $\CA$ is the arrangement of the complex reflection group $G$.
+In \cref{sec:semi} we give a short alternative proof of another result of Lehrer \cite {lehrer:vanishing} that irreducible characters which do not vanish on subgroups generated by generating reflections of $G$ do not occur in $H^*(M(\SA(G)))$ when $G$ is a complex reflection group.
+The appendix contains computations for rank two reflection pairs.